stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   <p align="center"><img width="234" src="Images/dependency.svg"></p>
   <p align="center"><em>A dependency.</em></p>

-A technical note: we don't consider dependencies to part of an admissibility graph.
+A technical note: we don't consider dependencies to part of the admissibility graph.
 Rather, they are the edges of a related graph with the same nodes called a *dependency graph*.
 The admissibility graph is a specification for which dependencies are allowed in the dependency graph.

+Define *ancestry* as the [transitive closure](https://en.wikipedia.org/wiki/Transitive_closure) of the child-parent relation.
+That means `A` is an *ancestor* of `D` (`D` is a *descendant* of `A`) when there is a path from `D` to `A` via child-parent relationships.

 A target node `T` *admits* a source node `S` (`S` is *admitted by* `T`) when there is an ancestor `A` of `S` and a descendant `D` of `T` such that `A` is a parent of `D`.
 In other words, `T` *admits* `S` when there is a path from `S` to `T` via child-parent relationships in which one of the relationships is flipped.
 A dependency is *admissible* when the target admits the source.
 Admissibility might seem mysterious at first, but we'll come to understand it through examples.